 11.2.2 Roof Drains and Overflows

-Drains and overflows used in membrane gutters may be found in any of the Waterproofing Roof systems Standards.
+Drains and overflows used in membrane gutters may be found in any of Standards for roof waterproofing systems.
 The reader is advised to consult the relevant standard for design, material and application requirements.

 11.2.3 Penetration Flashings